EduardoJarsa/mirroring-repository-test/purchase_order_steps_status/README.rst

 This module:

-* Adds fields to the purchase order header about the Status of the puchase process and broadcast the updated data to the po followers.
+* Adds fields to the purchase order header about the Status of the puchase process and broadcast the updated data to the po followers

 Configuration